Girl Scout Engineering Day

-Every October, the Mines student section of the Society of Women Engineers (SWE) hosts over 100 Denver-area Girl Scouts for Girl Scout Engineering Day (GSED).
-Hands-on activities introduce 4th-6th grade girls to the opportunities that are available to them in the fields of math, science, and engineering.
-The girls attend stations with several engineering stations, participate in making asphalt cookies, and engage with our SWE volunteers who serve as role models.
+Every October, the Mines student section of the Society of Women Engineers (SWE) hosts over 100 Denver-area Girl Scouts for Girl Scout Engineering Day.
+Hands-on activities introduce 4th-5th grade girls to the opportunities that are available to them in the fields of math, science, and engineering.
+The girls attend stations with several engineering stations, make asphalt cookies, and engage with our SWE volunteers who serve as role models.
 For more information, visit the event page.

 Each February, the Mines student section of the Society of Women Engineers (SWE) hosts an engineering and leadership conference geared toward getting high school girls interested in pursuing STEM fields.
 This activity-based conference showcases all the STEM disciplines offered at Mines, a parent and family information session, student panel, campus tour college and networking opportunities.
-For more information see the flyer, to enroll go to the Mines SWE website.
+For more information , visit the event page.

 This recruitment program for women undergraduate students brings accepted high school students and their parents to campus to make a connection to current women at Mines including students, faculty, staff and alumnae as well as other prospective women students.
 The program encourages a sense of community, helps prospective students learn about the engineering process and working in teams, and introduces them to sponsor Halliburton and their commitment to women in STEM.
 For more information, contact Annette Pilkington.

-GE Girls Camp is sponsored by General Electric, and hosted by Colorado School of Mines.
-This camp is a program designed to encourage girls to explore the world of science, technology, engineering and math , and STEM-based careers.
+Full STEM Ahead Girls Camp is sponsored by Baker Hughes, and hosted by Colorado School of Mines.
+This multi-day, day camp is designed to encourage girls to explore the world of science, technology, engineering and math, and STEM-based careers.
 For camp details, peruse the event page.

 Multicultural Engineering Programs